Client

 }

-If we need to configure multiple clients with different channel configurations, we can register them as named clients instead.
+If you need multiple clients with different channel configurations, register them as named clients.

 IServiceCollection services = ...;